Taha-Cakir/Taha-Cakir/README.md

 - 👋 Hi, I’m @Taha-Cakir
 - 👀 I’m interested in all about software and trying to learn every detail of it.
 - 🌱 I’m currently learning swiftUI
-- 💞️ I’m looking to collaborate on my social media opinion,i can help you for your project too.
+- 💞️ I’m looking to collaborate on my social media opinion, I can help you for your project too.
 - 📫 How to reach me,i am checking github everyday.

 <!---